DavisLaboratory/maph/index.md

   * devtools

-If you do not have the required dependencies, the following `conda` command will create an environment called `PhlashyNAMe` with all the dependencies installed.
+If you do not have the required dependencies, the following `conda` command will create an environment called `maph` with all the dependencies installed.

 ```
-conda create --name PhlashyNAMe \
+conda create --name maph \
   --channel conda-forge \
   --channel bioconda \
   r=3.6 \